wwu-mentors/ReactSpace-Workshop/README.md

 ```
 You can use this to put in simple strings to your HTML.

-Now lets look at adding some other stuff.
+Now let's look at adding some other stuff.
 I have already built a component for you to toy with.
 Its called `TopBar` and its at the bottom of `App.js` file.

 It looks like this
 ```javascript